White House plays down prospects for Biden-GOP meeting on relief bill

 The plan by the group of Senate Republicans led by Susan Collins (R-Maine) includes a new round of stimulus checks to Americans and an extension of unemployment insurance benefits that are set to expire in mid-March.
 Both programs would be far more limited under the GOP plan than what Biden has proposed.

-The proposal matches Biden’s call for $160 billion in funding for a national vaccination program, increased testing, and related health care spending.
-It omits any new money for state and local governments -- a major Democratic priority included in Biden’s plan -- but includes $40 billion for the small-business Paycheck Protection Program, which was not funded in Biden’s proposal.
+The proposal matches Biden’s call for $160 billion in funding for a national vaccination program, increased testing and related health-care spending.
+It omits any new money for state and local governments — a major Democratic priority included in Biden’s plan — but includes $40 billion for the small-business Paycheck Protection Program, which was not funded in Biden’s proposal.

 “Mr. President, we recognize your calls for unity and want to work in good faith with your Administration to meet the health, economic, and societal challenges of the COVID crisis,” the senators said in a statement.